ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 - Added: Face Upload
 - Added: HTML Export
 - Added: MD 3.
-Export / Snapshot / Move to Playback
+Export / Snapshot / Move to Playback (TODO: Add camera to playback tab)
 - Changed: MD 2.
 Filter Selection Square (make check of checkbox bigger)
 - Changed: MD 5.
 Refine Filter (Make Clear All button smaller and make Search button bigger but left it as a tick instead of a square)
 - Changed: MD 7.
 Clear, clears all open results